thedac/charm-neutron-gateway/README.md

 can cause problems due to GRE overhead.
 One solution is to increase MTU on physical hosts and network equipment.
 When above solution is not possible or practical charm's instance-mtu option can be used to reduce instances MTU.
+Note that this option was added in havana and will be ignored in older releases.
 MTU value of 1400 is what OpenStack Open vSwitch documentatino suggests:
 [Openstack documentation](http://docs.openstack.org/admin-guide-cloud/content/openvswitch_plugin.html)